6 best places in the South for romantic cabin getaways

 Go for a romantic vacation home in Gatlinburg, Tennessee

 Love is (high) in the air in Gatlinburg, and when it comes to romantic mountain getaways, it’s a tough place to beat.
 Known as the gateway to the Great Smoky Mountains National Park, this town in eastern Tennessee offers something for everyone.
 It’s a fantastic destination for outdoor adventures, from whitewater rafting and hiking to bird-watching and skiing.
 For indoor fun, choose from museums, live-music venues, and craft stores selling one-of-a-kind souvenirs.
 Romantic vacation homes are in no short supply here; you’ll find mountain cabin rentals offering breathtaking views and luxuries like hot tubs and game rooms.

 Find romantic cabin rentals in historic Natchez, Mississippi

-If your significant other's a history buff, a vacation in Natchez might be in order.
-Situated in the lower Mississippi River Valley, this river city's wealth of historic mansions framed by Spanish moss-draped trees gives it the nickname "Antebellum Capital of the World."
-Tour the 18th-century Linden mansion, which inspired the Tara plantation in "Gone with the Wind," sample locally made rum and beer in generations-old family restaurants, or head to Bluff Park to watch the sun set over the Mississippi River.
+If your significant other’s a history buff, a vacation in Natchez might be in order.
+Situated in the lower Mississippi River Valley, this river city’s wealth of historic mansions framed by Spanish moss-draped trees gives it the nickname “Antebellum Capital of the World.”
+Tour the 18th-century Linden mansion, which inspired the Tara home in “Gone with the Wind,” sample locally made rum and beer in generations-old family restaurants, or head to Bluff Park to watch the sun set over the Mississippi River.
 Some of the vacation rentals here are restored 19th-century homes with 21st-century perks such as satellite TV, and most are pet-friendly, too.